ray-project/ray/doc/source/using-ray-with-tensorflow.rst

   b = Network()
   b.set_weights(a.get_weights())

 the code would fail.
-If I instead defined each Network in its own tensorflow graph, then it would work:
+If I instead defined each network in its own Tensorflow graph, then it would work:

 .. code-block:: python